-Maendeleo Bank monitors the impact of operations on the environment for services which offers to its customers through loan financing.
+Maendeleo Bank monitors the impact of operations on the environment for services, which offers to its customers through loan financing.
 The bank has put in place policies on types of business to finance which are environmentally friendly.
-Further to support the government effort on the environmental conservation it has introduced a clean energy product including renewable energy product which aim at financing purchase or installation of solar, gas engine for motor vehicles etc. The Bank is committed to the prevention of environmental pollution and is in compliance with relevant environmental laws in the area it operates as a minimum standard and seeks; to implement best practices wherever possible.
+Further to support the government effort on the environmental conservation it has introduced a clean energy product including renewable energy product, which aim at financing purchase or installation of solar, gas engine for motor vehicles etc. The Bank is committed to the prevention of environmental pollution and complies with relevant environmental laws in the area it operates as a minimum standard and seeks; to implement best practices wherever possible through a comprehensive Environmental and Social Management System (ESMS).